IBM-Cloud/architecture-icons/README.md

 This example shows the App VSI deployedTo App Subnet and App VSI deployedOn both the Maint SG and App SG.
 ![](images/DeployedTo.png)

-Note that using a non-container group for security group prevents ambiguities as to whether the App VSI is physically in the subnet or a security group if the security group were a container group, however since the security group is a non-container group the App VSI only physically in the subnet on the diagram.
+Using a non-container group for security group prevents ambiguities as to whether the App VSI is physically in the subnet or a security group if the security group were a container group, however since the security group is a non-container group the App VSI is only physically in the subnet on the diagram.

 Instead of a mouse click to get inside of a non-container group the alt-click (option-click on Mac) is used.

 </p>
 </details>